 Inform your audience

-Is your brand taking measures to ensure the health and safety of both consumers and employees?
+As restrictions continue to lift, is your brand taking measures to ensure the health and safety of both consumers and employees?
 Be transparent.
 These unprecedented times are breeding grounds for anxiety, so explain what you’re doing to adapt to the current environment in order to help reduce consumers’ fears and anxieties.

 Act as a resource